Chad: Risk Assessment

 - Development potential of the agricultural sector

-- Very high poverty rate (40% of the population in 2019 according to the World Bank)
+- Poverty levels are extremely high (41.7% of the population in 2020 according to the World Bank)

 - Business environment not conducive to thriving private sector development and high level of corruption

 - Geographically isolated

 - Worsening security conditions at the national level and in neighboring countries (Cameroon, Libya, Nigeria), with which Chad shares porous borders

 - Low level of Lake Chad, with negative effects on cotton, fishing, and the environment

 Slow economic recovery in a vulnerable political environment